Add Beacons and Beacon Debug Logging

 To troubleshoot information related to beacons in the InitializationStatus that is returned during the SDK’s initialization call, see initialization status documentation.

 To enable proximity messaging, request the required location permissions from your users at runtime.
-For users on devices running Android Q, request both the ACCESS_FINE_LOCATION
+For users on devices running Android S and above, request the BLUETOOTH_SCAN permission.

 See Request App Permissions for more information on requesting runtime permissions.
-See Android Q privacy change documentation for more information on this change.
+See Android Q privacy change documentation for more information on location permission change.

 5. Enable beacon messaging at runtime